estong6boss/leonardestos_projects/README.md

 ⚙️ Technologies Used
 - Bash, PowerShell, Python
 - Linux, Ubuntu & Windows environments
-- Tools like Wireshark, Nmap, Snort, Ansible, SIEM, Wazuh and more
+- Tools like Wireshark, Nmap, Snort, Ansible, SIEM, Wazuh, Microsoft Entra, Microsoft Defender and more

 🚀 Getting Started
 Each project includes setup instructions and to get started: